NCERT Solutions for Class 12 Physics Chapter 4 – Free PDF Download

-The NCERT Solutions for Class 12 Physics Chapter 4 Moving Charges and Magnetism is given here for the benefit of CBSE class 12 Science students.
-In Chapter 4 of class 12 NCERT Physics book, students are given knowledge on the concepts of Moving Charges and Magnetism.
-In this chapter several topics with good marks allotment like magnetic field and direction of a circular coil, magnetic force, etc. are covered.
+The NCERT Solutions for Class 12 Physics Chapter 4 Moving Charges and Magnetism is given here for the benefit of CBSE Class 12 Science students.
+In Chapter 4 NCERT Solutions for Class 12 Physics, students are given knowledge on the concepts of Moving Charges and Magnetism.
+Also, this chapter contains several topics with significant marks allotment, like magnetic field and direction of a circular coil, magnetic force, etc. are covered.

 Class 12 Physics NCERT Solutions Moving Charges and Magnetism Important Questions

-Number of turns on the coil (n) = 100
+The number of turns on the coil (n) is 100

-Radius of each turn (r) = 8 cm = 0.08 m
+The radius of each turn (r) is 8 cm or 0.08 m

-Current flowing in the coil (I) = 0.4 A
+The magnitude of the current flowing in the coil (I) is 0.4 A

-Hence, the magnitude of the magnetic field is
+The magnitude of the magnetic field is

-Current in the wire (I) = 35 A
+The magnitude of the current flowing in the wire (I) is 35 A

-Distance of a point from the wire (r) = 20 cm = 0.2 m
+The distance of the point from the wire (r) is 20 cm or 0.2 m

 Hence, the magnitude of the magnetic field at a point 20 cm from the wire is

-Current in the wire (I) = 50 A
+The magnitude of the current flowing in the wire is (I) = 50 A.

-Magnitude of the magnetic field at that point is given by the relation:
+The magnitude of the magnetic field at that point is given by the relation:

-Point is located below the electrical cable at distance (r) = 1.5 m
+The point is located below the electrical cable at distance (r) = 1.5 m

-Hence, magnetic field at that point is given by the relation,
+Hence, magnetic field at that point can be calculated as follows,

-Hence, according to Maxwell’s right hand thumb rule, the direction of the magnetic field is towards the South.
+Hence, according to Maxwell’s right-hand thumb rule, the direction of the magnetic field is towards the South.

-Angle between the wire and magnetic field,
+The angle between the wire and the magnetic field,

 Hence, the magnetic force per unit length on the wire is

-Length of the wire (l) = 3 cm = 0.03 m
+the length of the wire (l) is 3 cm or 0.03 m

-Magnetic field (B) = 0.27 T
+the strength of the magnetic field (B) is 0.27 T

-Angle between the current and magnetic field,
+the angle between the current and the magnetic field is

 Hence, the magnetic force on the wire is

-Current flowing in wire A (
+The magnitude of the current flowing in the wire A (

-Current flowing in wire B (
+The magnitude of the current flowing in wire B (

-Distance between the two wires (r) = 4 cm = 0.04 m
+The distance between the two wires (r) is 4 cm or 0.04 m

-Length of a section of wire A (L) = 10 cm = 0.1 m
+The length of the section of wire A (L) = 10 cm = 0.1 m

 The magnitude of force is